carllocos/webSecurityAnalysis/README.md

 If by any chance those ports are conflicting.
 You will have to manually change top of the file 'index.js' and the corresponding HTML and JS files in public/caja and public/jsflow directories.

+The three different servers can be used for Caja and JSFlow

 # Caja

 ## Browser